RamanSharma100/express-go/Readme.md

 - `ctx.EncodeURL(urls ...string) string` - Encode URLs for safe transmission
 - `ctx.DecodeURL(url string) string` - Decode URLs from their encoded form
 - `ctx.GetUploadedFiles()` - Get uploaded files from the request (if any)
+- `ctx.SetCookie(name, value string, maxAge int, path, domain string, secure, httpOnly bool, Expires time.Time)` - Set a cookie in the response
+- `ctx.GetCookie(name string) (string, error)` - Get a cookie value by name
+- `ctx.ClearCookie(name string)` - Clear a cookie by name
+- `ctx.Request.Validate(rules map[string]string, data any) map[string]string` - Validate request data against rules
+- `ctx.Request.AdditionalFields` - Map for additional fields added by middleware or handlers
+- `ctx.Request.GetUploadedFiles()` - Get uploaded files from the request (if any)
+- `ctx.Request.r` - Get the underlying `http.Request`
+- ctx.GetSession() - Get the session data for the request (if session management is implemented)
+- `ctx.SetSessionData(key string, value any)` - Set session data for the request (if session management is implemented)
+- `ctx.GetSessionData(key string) (any, error)` - Get session data by key (if session management is implemented)
+- `ctx.DeleteSessionData(key string)` - Clear session data by key (if session management is implemented)

 ### Router